EnzoBnl/enzobnl/spark.md

 ## The OMM Zone

-Spark is designed to deal with any size of input data, even with poorly partitioned one having partition sizes completely exceeding your executors execution memory.
-It tries to work in memory but when it become impossible it *spills* data to disk.
-This is the theory, but in practice you will face evil OOMs: This is because Spark's data are not just RDDs: There are many auxiliary in memory data structures that are used by Spark and that may grow with partitions sizes you may quite often need to face OutOfMemoryException
+Spark is designed to deal with any size of input data, even with one having poor partitioning with sizes completely exceeding your execution memory of your executors: It is an "as possible in-memory" engine that tries to work in memory but when it becomes impossible it *spills* data to disk.
+This is the theory, but in practice you will face evil OOMs: This is because Spark's data are not just RDDs: There are many auxiliary in memory data structures that are used by Spark and that may grow with partitions sizes, potentially leading to OOMs.

 ### Errors and fix
 *java.lang.OutOfMemoryError: GC overhead limit exceeded*